Bullseye198/DiscoverMars/README.md

 App that connects to the NASA API and shows photos from Mars that was taken by Mars Rover. :)

 What we will use:
-JetPack Navigation
+JetPack Navigation,
-REST API
+REST API,
-Retrofit
+Retrofit,
-Dagger2
+Dagger2,
-Clean Architecture
+Clean Architecture,
-MVVM
+MVVM,
-ListAdapter
+ListAdapter,

 To do: